johndao1005/DAT602-Milestone-2-Quang-Thanh-Dao/DAT602-report.md

 #### 2.2.1 Atomicity

-According to the ![database.guide, the term means there are only two outcomes of a transaction, either success or failure, there is no success partly or half failed transaction.
+According to the database.guide, the term means there are only two outcomes of a transaction, either success or failure, there is no success partly or half failed transaction.
 This aspect of the transaction ensures that the chain of actions leads to a certain outcome or reaches the end goal of the transaction.
 An example would be the procedure `GetFood`, if by getting the food, play get the point but the food doesn't disappear then the player can just get the same food and win the game without the need to distribute the food to the whole map.

 #### 2.2.1 Consistency

-# Check last week example Need to add ACID information about MYSQL

 According to the database.guide, consistency ensures that all data will be consistent and valid according to the rule set out by the database and developer.
 If the user wants to archive a goal or result from an action then the input needs to be correct and valid for the action to be completed.